 If you need some other strawberry dishes to use up a glut then look no further.
-We are slightly obsessed with these little red gems and use them in so many ways s except to see many more strawberry recipes coming your way over the next few weeks!
+We are slightly obsessed with these little red gems and use them in everything from salads to sauces.

 If you try out these baked strawberry crumbles in mini mason jars then be sure to let me know what you think!
 What else do you bake in your mason jars?
 Happy eating.

 Baked Strawberry Crumbles in Mini Mason Jars

 - 2 cups fresh strawberries, diced

 - In a medium sized bowl combine the strawberries and lime juice and zest and set aside